I’m going to let you into another secret to making it easier to get to financial freedom.

 I’ve always thought that retiring in your 30s / 40s / 50s to do nothing seems like a bit of a waste.
 But you do you.
 I’m not telling anyone else how to live their life.
 I’m just telling you what I actually did to get to financial independence…and what I do now.
 What you do with that information is up to you.

 I’m looking for the best of both worlds.
 I want the flexibility of being financially independent: in charge of my own diary, being my own boss, being able to walk away from BS.
-But I also want to keep moving forward: continuing to learn, building on my coaching and yes continuing to earn money which still feels good to me.
+But I also want to keep moving forward: continuing to learn, helping people via my financial coaching and yes continuing to earn money which still feels good to me.

 All I ask is that you please don’t tell The Internet Retirement Police.